 Thank you to John Carley for the breathtaking featured photo!

-John 1:5 The LIGHT shines in the darkness, and the darkness can never extinguish it.
+And the light shines in the darkness, and the darkness did not comprehend it.
+John 1:5 (NKJV)

 Look at the stunning picture above.
 Imagine that the Aurora Borealis represents God’s awesome Spirit.
 The beautiful lights of space are the lives of believers shining with the Glory of God.